-Multiple states have banned the use of deer urine lures, including Alaska, Arkansas, Arizona, Michigan, New Mexico, Pennsylvania, Vermont, Virginia, and Tennessee, among others.
-While most states do not restrict the use of these products at this time, others have found middle ground in advising against the use.
-States such as Maine, Maryland and New York provide guidance suggesting the use of synthetic lures instead, and to not put urine-based lures directly on the ground or vegetation or where deer can come in direct contact with the product .
-Much remains unknown about the relationship between prions, deer urine and the spread of CWD.
+Some states have banned the use of deer urine lures, while most states do not restrict the use of these products at this time.
+Other states provide guidance suggesting the use of synthetic lures instead, and to not put urine-based lures directly on the ground or vegetation or where deer can come in direct contact with the product.
+Much still remains unknown about the relationship between prions, deer urine and the spread of CWD.

 The Association of Fish and Wildlife Agencies provide BMPs related to CWD and warn against any threats of transmitting and establishing CWD in new areas (Gillin and Mawdsley 2018).
 It is suggested to eliminate the sale and use of natural cervid urine-based products such as scent lures, scents, pour-ons, sprays, etc., as compliance should completely reduce the risk of importing CWD in this manner.
 A potential alternative to a complete ban on urine products is to allow only products into the state that originate from states or provinces that rigorously test and where there have been no detections of CWD.
 A safer alternative is to use fully synthetic scent products.
 It is generally believed that synthetics work as well as natural urine-based products.
 There may still be some risk here, however, as there is no oversight guaranteeing that a product is 100% synthetic.
 Education is one of our strongest allies in the fight against CWD.
-Regardless of any actions that may be enacted on this topic, the more the public is informed, the more effective the efforts will be in limiting the spread of this troubling disease.
+Regardless of any actions that may be enacted on this topic, the more the public is informed, the more effective the efforts will be in limiting the spread of CWD.

-GFP will continue to investigate the practices used by urine-based distributors and review research findings related to the topic.
+South Dakota Department of Game, Fish and Parks will continue to investigate the practices used by urine-based distributors and review research findings related to the topic.
 For now, the following are best management practices to reduce the spread of CWD in South Dakota via the introduction of prions by urine-based scents and lures:

-- Use full synthetic urine-based products - If using natural urine-based products, practice the following: - o avoid the application of products onto the ground or plants - use a scent-wick type system placed above ground and remove from your hunting area after hunting - o when not used, keep products enclosed in a container - dispose all products into container provided by waste management provider or a permitted landfill
+- Use full synthetic urine-based products - If using natural urine-based products, practice the following: - use products that are labeled with the Archery Trade Association's (ATA) Deer Protection Program seal - o avoid the application of products directly onto the ground or plants - use a scent-wick type system placed above ground and remove from your hunting area after hunting - o when not used, keep products enclosed in a container - dispose all products into container provided by waste management provider or a permitted landfill